#OfficeGoals: Effective Team Communication

 At every point of customer contact, you and your staff can make the difference between one-time connections and patients for life.
-With so much riding on team harmony, cooperation, and more, are you keeping your communication game strong?
-Learn the what, why, and how of effective team communication from Audigy human resources expert Steve Hughbanks.
+And with so much of that riding on workplace harmony, cooperation, and support, it’s important to keep your team’s communication game strong.

 Understanding the Basics